Magforum logo links to homepage

 Downloadable magazines for phones Time Out, OK!, Glamour, GQ on Mobizine platform (Feb)

-Magazines launch on YouTube Condé Nast puts Glamour, GQ and Vogue on YouTube
+Magazines launch on YouTube Condé Nast puts Glamour, GQ and Vogue magazines on YouTube

 YouTube seen as affecting (men's) magazines ‘Unloaded, and now the party is over,’ (Brown, 2006)